 But they were ready to take the risk.
 They began to plant vines, primarily the Argentine flagship variety Malbec, plus its French relative Côt and a little Cabernet Sauvignon, and established their own bodega, Piedra Negra, in Vista Flores in 1996.
 After their initial success, other winemakers also found their way to the Uco Valley and 15 years after the launch of the first Los Chacayes wine in 2002, the wine brand’s name was lent to the region to gain protected designation of origin status.

-Piedra Negra’s portion covers 136ha in total – 100ha of which are in production – but the grapes for the bodega’s top wine come from two plots of just 0.16ha each “which are very special”, according to Thibault.
-These 0.32ha produce 4,000 bottles per year.
+Piedra Negra’s portion covers 136ha in total – 112ha of which are in production – but the grapes for the bodega’s top wine come from two plots of just 0.16ha each “which are very special”, according to Thibault.
+These 0.32ha produce about 4,000 bottles per year.

-To the major stress factors of high altitude, low rainfall, and soils that offer the plant minimal reserves of water and nutrients, they heap on another – “competition between the vines”.
+To the major stress factors of high altitude (1,000-1,450m), low rainfall (200-300mm per annum), and soils that offer the plant minimal reserves of water and nutrients, they heap on another – “competition between the vines”.

 The semi-circular plantation in front of the winery – curved to maximise sun exposure – is planted to 20,000 vines per hectare.
-That’s 1m between the rows and 0.5m between the plants.
+That’s 1 metre between the rows and 0.5m between the plants.

-All the vineyard work, therefore, is done by hand – with a couple of hired horses coming in a couple of times a year for the heavier work.
+All the vineyard work, therefore, is done by hand – with a couple of hired horses coming in a couple of times a year for the heavier work while sheep take care of the weeds.
+They’ve tried mechanical weeding, but the soil is too rocky.
+“There is no common tool that can work on these soils, they break up after one or two hectares and you have to change the blade,” François says.

-About 6ha of the estate, including the 0.32ha that produces Los Chacayes, are farmed according to biodynamic principles but are, so far, only certified organic (since 2016).
+About 6ha of the estate, including the 0.32ha that produces Los Chacayes, are farmed according to biodynamic principles but are, so far, only certified organic.

 To relieve some of the stress on the vines, yield is reduced to two or three bunches per vine.